christophihl/startupengineer/content/home/30_objectives.md

   icon = "search"
   icon_pack = "fas"
   name = "Research"
-  description = "We strive to conduct relevant research in the area of innovation and entrepreneurship and publish the results in leading international journals.
-As data enthusiasts, we love to apply state-of-art econometric and computational methods to novel, large-scale data sets."
+  description = "We strive to do rigor and relevant research about innovation and entrepreneurship from perspectives of organization theory, sociology and strategy.
+As data enthusiasts, we love to apply state-of-art computational and econometric methods to novel, large-scale data sets."

 [[feature]]
   icon = "graduation-cap"